 Tickets are required for all guests, regardless of age or size.
 This is to comply with a safety requirement to assure an accurate building occupancy count in case of an emergency.
 Based on seating capacity at The Weidner Center for the Performing Arts, each graduate can request up to four complimentary admission tickets when registering to participate in the ceremony.
 Because seating is limited, please order only the number of tickets you need.
+Tickets become available starting November 3.
 All tickets requested MUST be picked up in Cofrin Library Room 835 no later than 4:00 p.m.
-Friday, December 6.
+Friday, December 5.
 Unclaimed tickets will be distributed to other students requesting them the week of extra ticket distribution.
-After the signup deadline, one additional complimentary ticket per day can be picked up in person from the Office of the Provost, CL835, starting Monday, December 9, 9:00a.m. to 4:00 p.m. on a first-come, first-served basis until the remaining tickets are gone.
+After the signup deadline, one additional complimentary ticket per day can be picked up in person from the Office of the Provost, CL835, starting Monday, December 8, 9:00 a.m. to 4:00 p.m. on a first-come, first-served basis until the remaining tickets are gone.
 Student ID is required to pick up tickets.
 Please call 465-2082 or email firstname.lastname@example.org if you have questions or concerns.

 Although we can’t guarantee tickets for all of your guests, we do encourage their attendance.
 Unfortunately, not all graduates use all of the tickets they order.
 Please have guests without tickets see an usher for possible available seats the day of the ceremony.
-Also, the entire ceremony will be running on closed-circuit monitors in the lobbies on all levels of the Weidner Center, and there will be limited seating there.
+Also, the entire ceremony will be running on closed-circuit monitors in the lobbies on all levels of the Weidner Center for guests without tickets, and there will be limited seating there.
 We do want your family and friends to be able to see you graduate, so please keep these options in mind.

 Handicapped parking is available in the Weidner Center parking lot, and wheelchair accessible seating is available.
 An usher will seat your guest(s) in the designated area upon arrival.
 The Weidner Center has accessible seating on all levels and there is an elevator.
 Click here for more information regarding seating for special needs guests.

 The front doors to the Weidner Center for the Performing Arts will open at 10:00 a.m.
 Cofrin Family Hall (main seating area) will open at 10:30 a.m. for guest seating.
-Robing and assembly will take place in Fort Howard Hall and Studio One.
+Robing and assembly will take place in Studio One and Fort Howard Hall.
 There will be signs directing you where to go.
 Plan to arrive no later than 10:30 a.m. in order to robe and be ready for the assembly.
 Please note: Due to limited space, guests are not allowed in the assembly area.

 Graduate Robing and Processional